OfficeDev/teams-toolkit-samples/hello-world-office-addin/README.md

 Now you have the ability to create a single unit of distribution for all your Office applications by using the same manifest format and schema, based on the current JSON-formatted MetaOS manifest.

-Currently unified manifest of Office add-in is in public preview, so it does not support deploy and publish.

 ## This sample illustrates

-- How to create an Office add-ins with a unified manifest that works on Word, Excel, Powerpoint, and Outlook.
+- How to create an Office add-in with a unified manifest that works on Word, Excel, Powerpoint, and Outlook.

 > [!NOTE]
 > The unified app manifest for Word, Excel, and PowerPoint is in preview.
 Visit [this link](aka.ms/officeversions) to check the required Office Versions.
 Also, publishing a unified add-in for Word, Excel, PowerPoint is not supported currently.